 - 8 store-bought or homemade dill pickle slices

 - 4 thin slices red onion

-- 8. Use a spatula to transfer the burgers to the bottom buns.
+- Use a spatula to move the burgers to the bottom buns.
 Top with the pickles, onion, and lettuce.
 Schmear the sauce on the top bun and plop it on top.
 Devour immediately.

 I used a 12-inch grill pan which took about 2 minutes to heat up properly over medium-high heat and all 4 burgers fit.

-I cooked 3 minutes, then 5 minutes one the other side which gave me medium well.
+I cooked for 3 minutes, then 5 minutes on the other side which gave me medium-well.
 I honestly prefer medium, so I would go with a bit shorter next time.
+Great recipe.

 This is a very good homemade version of what you can buy at your local burger franchise.
 The main advantage is that you have complete control over the quality of the ingredients and you’re creating a superior burger completely customized to your preference.

 The everything sauce is a nice change to the plain ketchup that you would ordinarily use on your burger at home.
 I used store-bought soft hamburger buns but lightly toasted English muffins would also be very good.